edulazaro/stack-the-rent/README.md

 ## License

 Stack the Rent is open-sourced software licensed under the [MIT license](LICENSE.md).
+The music in `src/music/` is not covered by this license.